OrangeObst/Balancing_Robot/README.md

    - Stand the robot upright at the angle at which it is in equilibrium
    - Run the MPU's calibration function (calibrate_sensor(t), t in seconds)
    - The MPU class has a function to set the digital lowpass filter and samplerate divisor according to the chosen time delay between measurements. (optimize_sample_settings(t), t in ms)
-   - Adjust the PID values, which are at the top of the main.py file, to your liking.
-Higher values will result in more aggressive balancing attempts.
-Lower values will result in more subtle balancing attempts.
+   - Adjust the PID values, which are in the [settings](/src/settings.ini), to your liking.
+Higher values will result in more aggressive balancing attempts but may overshoot.
+Lower values will result in more subtle balancing attempts but may not be able to react in time.

 -------------------------------------